 What is the River Thames Scheme?

 The River Thames at Runnymede and Weybridge flows through the largest area of undefended, developed floodplain in England.
-The area has suffered serious floods, most recently in 2014, and each year constituents face the threat and anxiety of rising river levels and the risk of further flooding.
+The area has suffered serious floods and each year constituents face the threat and anxiety of rising river levels and the risk of further flooding.
 With climate change, the risk of flooding is only going to grow.

 The River Thames Flood Alleviation Scheme is designed to reduce these risks by improving the flow of water downstream.
 The scheme will involve the construction of a new river channel which will be built in 2 sections at Spelthorne and Runnymede.
 The scheme will also include capacity improvements to Desborough Cut.
 The scheme will also enhance the natural environment around the river and boost the local economy.